 Pregnancy Massage Melbourne

 Pregnancy massage has a long history in many cultures around the world.
 In countries such as Japan and Mexico, massage during pregnancy and even labour is deeply embodied in the normal care of pregnancy women.
-Pregnancy is an exciting time of change and growth but it challenge your body.
+Pregnancy is an exciting time of change and growth but it challenges your body.
 Regular pregnancy massage supports and nourishes your physical and emotional wellbeing.

 Imagine going through pregnancy feeling relaxed emotionally and physically.
 Pregnancy massage relaxes tension in your body, reducing aches and pains in muscles and joints.
 This improves your mood and comfort.
 You sleep better and your skin glows.